 To the best of our knowledge, nobody has ever died going over Victoria Falls at Devil’s Pool.
 In 2009, a South African tour guide fell to his death whilst rescuing a client who slipped in a channel above Victoria Falls.
 However, this did not happen at Devil’s Pool, as initial reports suggested, but closer to the Zambian riverbank.
 No such incident has occurred since access to Devil’s Pool was restricted to Green Safaris’ guided tours.
 Indeed, as far as we know nobody has ever died for any reason at Devil’s Pool (unlike its namesake in Queensland, Australia, which has claimed several lives).

-What Else Is There to See at Devil’s Pool?
+What Else Is There To See at Devil’s Pool?

 Boat on water